ssardon/mlgis-ponds/README.md

 12. Confirm: `y`
 13. `q` to quit

-Then rclone is properly configured and you can run (replacing `SebastianGmailGdrive` with the name you chose to assign to your Google Drive for `rclone` operations in step 2 above, replacing `2024` with the appropriate year if you are using a different once, and replacing `YOURDIR` with the location where you want to store raw images):
+Then rclone is properly configured and you can run (replacing `SebastianGmailGdrive` with the name you chose to assign to your Google Drive for `rclone` operations in step 2 above, replacing `2024` with the appropriate year if you are using a different one, and replacing `YOURDIR` with the location where you want to store raw images):

 `rclone copy SebastianGmailGdrive:GoogleEarthEngine_MexMichoacan_S2_2024 /YOURDIR/raw/2024-S2_new/ -P`